Kanikacoder13/Daily_Report/README.md

 - I/O management etc

 ### Study of Shell

 The shell is a program that acts as an interface between the user and the operating system.

 It takes user commands and tells the operating system to perform tasks.

+It lets you type commands to tell the computer what to do , like opening files , mananging programs.

  ### Types of Shell